protolambda/lmd-ghost/README.md

 Algorithms licensed under MIT.
 See license file.

-Also note that Vitalik's algorithm is a port from original in the Ethereum research repo, which may have different license requirements.
+Also note that Vitalik's algorithm is a port (with some updates) from the original in the Ethereum research repo, which is also licensed to MIT, but to Vitalik.
-I did a best-effort but could not find any license file.
-There is an open issue to make the repository MIT (licensed to Vitalik) however: https://github.com/ethereum/research/pull/92
+Original of Vitalik can be found here: https://github.com/ethereum/research/blob/master/ghost/ghost.py